ErezSC42/bert_pos_analysis/README.md

 #### Tokens per Word
-BERT is a subword model, and each word can be decomposed to multiple subword
+BERT is a subword model, and each word can be decomposed to multiple sub-word
 <table>
 <tr><th> Train </th><th> Dev </th><th> Test </th></tr>